Fly Fishing Rods : The move to lighter.

 Because our blanks bend more, we can use lighter tippets and thinner fly lines, which means we spook less, hook more and land more fish.
 We have over 5000 customers and enough proof now to stand by this theory and it is our data led philosophy.
 Softer rods and thinner lines catch more fish.

-A fiberglass fly rod is inherently softer but developments in glassfibre mean that we can make fast action glass rods.
+A fiberglass fly fishing rod is inherently softer but developments in glassfibre mean that we can make fast action glass rods.
 Perfect for small stream work and delicate presentation.
 Fiberglass evokes the nostalgia of past, they are fun to cast and fun to play fish on, simply due to the fact they bend more.
 We use our thumb on top of the handle to push through the stroke when casting softer blanks to keep the tip travelling flat, creating tight loops

 Our lines load the rod easier and fly without the friction associated with thicker lines, meaning the rod can bend more easily.
 You need less effort to cast a Sunray blank.
 Casting a fly whether it's spey casting or overhead casting is easy, the casting techniques required are less technical.
 Our double hand rods also bend more.
 A spey fly rod or a scandi rod uses the bottom handle to generate the power.
 It's important that application of power travels in a progressive way through to the tip of the fly rod.

-A beginner can use a Sunray outfit more easily and get better distance within a shorter learning curve.
+A beginner can use a Sunray fly fishing outfit more easily and get better distance within a shorter learning curve.
 The best fly rod for a beginner is usually 9 foot.
 A 5 weight is the all round tool for people wanting to learn fly fishing.
 People want to know how to cast a fly rod easily, using thick fly lines and stiff blanks makes that process harder.
 There have been developments in single handed fly fish rods, double hand fly fish rods, saltwater fly rods, Spey rods and switch rods in the last 10 years.
-Those developments make buying a fly rod harder in some respects, due to the amount of choice.
+Those developments make buying a fly fishing rod harder in some respects, due to the amount of choice.

 The common denominator to look for in choosing the right fly rod is whether it has a balanced action.
 Some rods bend mostly at the tip and then the rest of the rod is stiff.
 Some rods wobble at the tip and bend too easily through to the butt.
 A Sunray rod bends progressively, each section passing the load smoothly from tip to butt.